 showcasing bold and eclectic art year after year.

 SOUTH PEARL STREET

-Stroll between 1200 and 1800 on South Pearl Street on First Fridays (April through December) and check out eight galleries, plus many shops hosting local artists, not to mention live music, food and drink.
+Stroll between the 1200 and 1800 blocks of South Pearl Street on First Fridays (April through December from 4 to 8 p.m.) and check out five galleries, plus many shops hosting local artists, not to mention live music, food and drink.

-GOOD TO KNOW: The Sand Dollar Gallery (1256 S. Pearl) opened its doors in 1975, making it one of the longest running galleries in Denver.
+GOOD TO KNOW: The Sand Dollar Gallery opened its doors in 1975, making it one of the longest-running galleries in Denver.

 Beneath the surface of Lakewood’s unassuming suburban landscape bubbles a lively artistic community, and 40 West Arts is the hub of that community.
 Easily accessible via West Colfax, the district has more than two dozen public art installations — many of them colorful murals — plus several galleries, multiple performance venues and the Rocky Mountain College of Art + Design.
 The neighborhood's first Friday art walk is a great way to explore it all.